 - Lose weight if you are overweight or obese.

 - Rotate the wrists and stretch the palms and fingers.

-- Take a pain reliever, such as aspirin, ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve).
+- Take a pain reliever, such as acetaminophen (Tylenol, others), aspirin, ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve).

 - Wear a snug, not tight, wrist splint at night.
-You can find these over the counter at most drugstores or pharmacies.
+You can buy these without a prescription at most drugstores or pharmacies.

-If pain, numbness or weakness recurs and persists, see your provider.
+If pain, numbness or weakness persists, see your healthcare professional.

-Integrate alternative therapies into your treatment plan to help you cope with carpal tunnel syndrome.
+Alternative therapies in your treatment plan may help you manage carpal tunnel syndrome.
 You may have to experiment to find a treatment that works for you.
-Always check with your provider before trying any complementary or alternative treatment.
+Always check with your healthcare professional before trying any complementary or alternative treatment.

 - Yoga.
 Yoga postures designed for strengthening, stretching and balancing the upper body and joints may help reduce pain and improve grip strength.

 - Hand therapy.
 Early research suggests that certain physical and occupational hand therapy techniques may reduce symptoms of carpal tunnel syndrome.

 Here's some information to help you get ready for your appointment and what to expect from your healthcare professional.

 - Take note of when your symptoms are at their worst.
 Does any activity seem to make them worse, or do you notice them at a certain time of day?